The reduction of working hours scheme is replaced by new regulation NOW

-Klaas Wiersma, attorney at law, is a member of the Employment & Benefits practice group.
-He has over 19 years’ all-round experience in employment law, with a particular focus on the employment aspects of, mostly international, M&A-deals, co-determination procedures, restructurings and collective dismissals, and cross-border employment.T: +31 20 578 59 60 E: firstname.lastname@example.org
+Klaas Wiersma, attorney at law, is the chairman of the Employment & Benefits practice group in the Netherlands.
+He has over 20 years’ all-round experience in employment law, with a particular focus on the employment aspects of, mostly international, M&A-deals, co-determination procedures, restructurings and collective dismissals, and cross-border employment.T: +31 20 578 59 60 E: email@example.com

 Maureen te PoelCounsel Attorney at law